Young Lawyers International Program

 VALUABLE WORK AND LIFE EXPERIENCE

-Since 2002, the Young Lawyers International Program (YLIP) has placed more than 100 of Canada’s brightest young lawyers in internships with overseas legal organizations working in human rights and access to justice.
-YLIP interns have made important contributions to the development of human rights, constitutional reform and the rule of law in developing countries across Asia, Africa and the Caribbean.
+Since 2002, the Young Lawyers International Program (YLIP) has placed more than 140 of Canada’s brightest young law graduates and lawyers in internships with overseas organizations working in law reform, human rights and access to justice.
+YLIP interns have participated in numerous justice-related efforts in countries across East and South Asia, Africa, and the Caribbean.
+The program has been funded by Global Affairs Canada as part of the Government of Canada's Youth Employment Strategy (YES).

 The program has two objectives: